levdjepko/Java_Learning_Curve/README.md

 # Java_Learning_Curve
-Just a repository to keep some of the code examples Some of the example problems are taken from Codility.com https://hyperskill.org/study-plan is a great resource for Java learners Thanks :D
+Just a repository to keep some of the code examples Some of the example problems are taken from Codility.com https://hyperskill.org/study-plan is a great resource for Java learners.

+# Thanks!